nicolasberube/Arzette_Randomizer/arzette/docs/en_Arzette_The_Jewel_of_Faramore.md

 - The Hills barn will show a beacon light emanate from it if the Hills beacon is activated, no matter where that Hills beacon was.

 - Any bonus scroll will show as already completed with their spawned item present if its specific rubies reward was already received elsewhere.

+- The region for the Rocks might not always show the correct path to it through Universal Tracker or `/get_logical_path`.

 ## Game info